 Grinter Place Museum

-The Grinter Place State Historic Site, 1420 S. 78th St., Kansas City, Kan., is one of the oldest homes in the area, built in 1857.
-Admission is $3 for adults, $1 for students; and children 5 and younger free.
-It is closed on state holidays.
-Grinter Place is closed until May.
+The Grinter Place State Historic Site, 1420 S. 78th St., Kansas City, Kansas, is one of the oldest homes in the area, built in 1857.
 For more information about hours and days it is open, call 913-299-0373 or visit http://www.kshs.org/p/grinter-place-plan-your-visit/15857.

 Old Quindaro Museum

-The Old Quindaro Museum is at 3432 N. 29th St., Kansas City, Kan.
+The Old Quindaro Museum is at 3432 N. 29th St., Kansas City, Kansas.
 For more information about the museum, call 816-820-3615 or visit https://www.facebook.com/ccoqmuseum/.